 - Keeping your personal data for no longer than reasonably necessary and only retaining your data for the period that you are subscribed.

-- Removing your personal data from our database and erasing it from our records when you unsubscribe.
+- Removing your personal data from our database and erasing it from our records when you unsubscribe from membership

 Will anyone else get to see your information?

 If you have provided feedback at an event, this response may be reproduced, either in summary or verbatim, on our social media platforms or any research and impact case studies that are published on our website or in academic papers and journals.
 However, these responses will be anonymised, so that personal details will never be provided in conjunction with feedback responses.